Frequently Asked Questions

 15.What are Research Data Centers (RDCs) and how many are there?

 Research Data Centers (RDCs) are U.S. Census Bureau facilities, staffed by a Census Bureau employee, which meet all physical and computer security requirements for access to restricted-use data.
 At RDCs, qualified researchers with approved projects receive restricted access to selected non-public Census Bureau data files.
 Currently, there are about two dozen Research Data Center locations around the United States.
 Click here to learn more about the various locations.

 16.What is Special Sworn Status?

 The Census Bureau gives Special Sworn Status to individuals to conduct work that specifically benefits a Census Bureau program.
 Title 13 of the U.S. Code permits these activities under Section 23 (c).
 Moreover, these individuals are sworn to protect the data as Census Bureau employees are sworn, and they are subject to the same legal obligations and penalties.

 17.How does an individual or organization apply to conduct research at an RDC?

 Researchers first work with an individual RDC location to negotiate terms of lab access and establish feasibility of the project.
-Next they develop a proposal to be approved by the local RDC and then submitted for formal review by the Center for Economic Studies and/or other relevant agency (the National Center for Health Statistics).
+Next they develop a proposal to be approved by the local RDC and then submitted for formal review by the Center for Enterprise Dissemination (CED) and/or other relevant agency (the National Center for Health Statistics).